Bradley Griffin

 A Q&A that doesn’t rattle

 Ninety minutes of live statewide television is the credential.
-Your toughest audience question will not be the toughest one he’s taken.
+Your toughest audience question won’t be the toughest one I’ve taken.

 Put a speaker on stage who’s held the bag.